Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 (I) \textit{Gradient-Based Guidance} in \glspl{dm} works by modifying the predicted mean at each denoising step using the gradient of a control objective.
 This perturbs the generation toward samples that better fulfill the objective while still following the underlying diffusion process.
-CTG~\cite{zhong2023guidedcond} incorporates Signal Temporal Logic (STL) to encode traffic rules, using the robustness score of STL as a measure of how well the rules are followed and leveraging its gradient to guide trajectory sampling.
-CCDiff~\cite{lin2024CCDiff} leverages the gradient of a constrained Markov decision process (MDP) to guide trajectory generation for multiple agents, with the MDP encoding specific control goals such as causing collisions.
+Depending on how the objective is defined, such guidance can either enforce safety constraints or, conversely, induce adversarial and safety-critical scenarios.
+CTG~\cite{zhong2023guidedcond} incorporates \gls{stl} to encode traffic rules, using the robustness score of \gls{stl} as a measure of how well the rules are followed and leveraging its gradient to guide trajectory sampling.
+CCDiff~\cite{lin2024CCDiff} leverages the gradient of a constrained \gls{mdp} to guide trajectory generation for multiple agents, with the \gls{mdp} encoding specific control goals such as causing collisions.
 Before applying guidance, a causal reasoner ranks agents based on inter-agent influence and restricts guidance to the most impactful subset to improve efficiency and effectiveness.
 DiffScene~\cite{xu2023diffscene} defines three differentiable objectives: safety-critical (maximizing collision risk), functional (hindering ego task completion), and constraint-based (enforcing realism rules).
 Lu et al.~\cite{lu2024data} extend DiffScene by encouraging adversarial agents to exhibit aggressive maneuvers (via acceleration/yaw rate variability) and manipulate traffic density around the ego vehicle.
-AdvDiffuser~\cite{xie2024advdiffuser} trains a model to predict how likely a scenario causes failures for a given AV planner and uses this signal to guide the sampling process.
+AdvDiffuser~\cite{xie2024advdiffuser} trains a model to predict how likely a scenario causes failures for a given planner and uses this signal to guide the sampling process.
 SafeSim~\cite{chang2024safesim} and VBD~\cite{huang2024versatile} generate potential trajectories and identify those that would lead to collisions, then use guided diffusion to denoise them.
-A different approach is proposed by Zhong et al.~\cite{zhong2023languagediff} and Peng et al.~\cite{peng2025ldscene} (LD-Scene), both of which leverage an LLM to translate natural language instructions (e.g., ``aggressive lane change'') into differentiable guidance functions, bridging high-level intent with low-level control.
+A different approach is proposed by Zhong et al.~\cite{zhong2023languagediff} and LD-Scene~\cite{peng2025ldscene} , both of which leverage an \gls{llm} to translate natural language instructions (e.g., ``aggressive lane change'') into differentiable guidance functions, bridging high-level intent with low-level control.